 Do you want to fly?
 We’re talking about drones here folks and please allow us to answer the question, YES!
-With a fairly large selection of quality consumer grade drones to choose from, where do you start in your search for the best?
+With a fairly large selection of quality consumer grade drones to choose from, most all are of the quadcopter design, where do you start in your search for the best?
 Another question answered, right here!
 Join us for our rundown of the best drones for sale today.

-If you are a resident of the United States, I’m not just joking around here, for drones larger than 0.55 lbs, but under 55 lbs, you are going to need to follow a few rules of the air, including a pre-flight check of your gear.
+If you are a resident of the United States, for drones larger than 0.55 lbs, you are going to need to follow a few rules of the air, including a pre-flight check of your gear.
 Incidents happen, but accidents are preventable with proper care and judgment.
-Oh, and you’ll probably need a license to operate, check your state laws before you fly.
+You’ll most likely need to register your drone with the FAA before you operate, and be sure to check your state laws before you fly.

 Now that I’ve been all doom and gloom, one of the best ways to prevent an accident is to purchase a drone that provides some autonomous flight controls.
 You do not need a fully self-flying drone, but some collision prevention and hover capabilities will make a world of difference for you.
 Just some of the items we feel necessary for a great drone, which will be available on most models in our list today.

 Consider your flight space, weather factors and range capabilities before you head to the skies, but mostly, have fun.